ChefRandy944/EAN-Framework/README.md

 ## 5. Philosophy & Further Discussion

-The EAN is more than a Logseq setup; it's a _philosophy_ for designing cognitive tools that are true partners to the human mind.
+The EAN is more than a Logseq setup; it's a _philosophy_, or practice, for designing cognitive tools that are true partners to the human mind.
 It challenges the status quo of "productivity" and demands systems built for _operators_, not _archivists_.

-- We believe this "Human-First," state-aware approach is the future of cognitive tooling.

 - Join the discussion, share your experiences, and help refine the EAN framework in the **[Issues Tab / Discussions Tab]** of this repository.